ginagalanou/galanou-consulting-site/exampleSite/content/services/_index.md

----
-title: "Services"
-description: "Strategic advisory support for healthcare organizations, professional societies, and mission-driven teams navigating transformation, emerging technology, stakeholder complexity, and program development."
----

 # Services

-Galanou Consulting supports healthcare organizations, professional societies, and mission-driven teams facing complex priorities that require strategic clarity, stakeholder alignment, and practical execution support.
+Galanou Consulting helps healthcare organizations, professional societies, and mission-driven teams move complex priorities from broad intent to practical next steps.

-The work is especially relevant when an initiative is important, but still too broad, too fragmented, or difficult to move forward without additional strategic capacity.
+The work is most useful when an initiative matters, but needs more clarity, alignment, structure, or execution support.

+## Core areas of support